The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: The transfer principle for normed (abelian semi)groups and its applications

-\begin{remark} We end this section with an (open) question: Do non-commutative normed metric semigroups exist?
-In other words, find an example of a non-abelian topological group $\G$ with a translation-invariant metric $d_\G$ -- also called ``bi-invariant'' in geometric group theory -- such that $d_\G(1_{\G}, z_0^n) = |n| d_\G(1,z_0)$ for all $z_0 \in \G$ and $n \in \Z$.
-To our knowledge (and that of experts including \cite{GaKe,St2}), the answer to this question is not known. \end{remark}
+We end this section with a geometric question that clarifies the second assertion in Theorem~\ref{Tnormed}: \textit{Do non-commutative normed metric groups exist?} Or: find a non-abelian topological group $\G$ with a bi-invariant metric $d$, such that $d(1, g^n) = |n| d(1,g)$ for all $g \in \G$ and $n \in \Z$.
+To our knowledge (and that of experts including \cite{GaKe,St2} and others), the answer to this question was not known until recent work \cite{Po}, whose main result we now describe.

 As a possible approach to answering the aforementioned question, a first step is to ask if certain prototypical examples of non-commutative groups with a bi-invariant metric are normed.
-This is now shown to be false for a well-studied example:
+This is now shown to be false for a well-studied example: the \textit{free group} $F_2$ on two generators.
+Recall, this is simply the set of words in $a, b, a^{-1}, b^{-1}$, modulo the relations $a a^{-1} = a^{-1} a = b b^{-1} = b^{-1} b = 1$.